Chasmiccoder/Algos-for-Amigos/Computer_Science/10_Cryptography/RSA_Encryption/from_scratch/docs.md

 Do rsa explanation

+Ideally, you want to pick a relatively small value for e.
+This is to make encryption faster (without worrying about losing encryption strength) That way, d will be really large, which makes it harder to guess.

+Current status of encryption -
+Algorithms like AES and RSA are still used extensively.
+Now, while Elliptic Curve Cryptography is replacing RSA in many scenarios, the encryption is still symmetric, which means that we first need to pass the private keys via communication channels which may or may not be secure.

+This is why things like SSH certificates still use RSA.
+Infact, we can use RSA to establish a secure channel and then exchange keys involving more powerful encryption algorithms.

+Algos like DES, SHA, and Blowfish are also some of the popular encryption protocols used today.

+Why Python is making our life simpler:
+    You can't store a 300 digit number in a variable in C, C++ and many other languages, so to store these numbers you need to use arrays.
+    The largest integer you can store in long long datatype is 9223372036854775807

+    In Python, however, supports arbitrary precision of integers.
+It can handle numbers as large as those that can be supported by your memory :)

 Talk about how the strings we can encrypt are limited.
 Won't work for rupee symbol
 print(u"\u20B9") will not work

+# plaintext = str( int(ciphertext)**d % N ) #don't do it this way!!

+app.py is basically a menu driver program

 Limitations of RSA -
 We can't encrypt data that is larger in size than the key size